urganesh30/react-bulletin-board/README.md

-A bulletin board app built with React.
+A bulletin board app built with React JS.